Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Experiment

 \subsection{Evaluation}

 \textbf{Quantitative Results.} Tab.~\ref{tab:1} describes a quantitative analysis between the MoEISR approach based on LIIF~\cite{Authors14} and LTE~\cite{Authors13}, using EDSR~\cite{Authors15}, RDN~\cite{Authors16}, and SwinIR~\cite{Authors17} as encoder.
 MoEISR -b is our baseline model, which incorporates experts with 256 hidden dimensions while varying the depth in the decoder and MoEISR -s employs experts with 128 hidden dimensions with varying depths, notably decreasing computational complexity.
 Tab.~\ref{tab:1} clearly indicates that the MoEISR -b models exhibit impressive performance, attaining comparable or even superior PSNR values to its backbone network across various scenarios.
 Interestingly, MoEISR -s also demonstrates competitive reconstruction capabilities, occasionally even outperforming the original backbone network.
 In Tab.~\ref{tab:2}, we further conduct a comparative analysis on MoEISR based on LIIF~\cite{Authors14} and LTE~\cite{Authors13}, using RDN~\cite{Authors16} and SwinIR~\cite{Authors17} as encoders, across various benchmark datasets.
 As already shown in Tab.~\ref{tab:1}, MoEISR -b outperforms its respective backbone networks in the majority of cases and MoEISR -s also demonstrates impressive performance, occasionally even surpassing MoEISR -b.
+An intriguing observation that drew our attention was the PSNR performance of SwinIR-MoEISR(LTE) -s model, surpassing not only the SwinIR-LTE~\cite{Authors13} model but also the MoEISR(LTE) -b model.
+We attribute this outcome to the superior representational capabilities of SwinIR~\cite{Authors17}, which significantly outperform those of EDSR~\cite{Authors15} and RDN~\cite{Authors16}.